openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 # Acknowledgements {#Acknowledgements}

-We would like to thank Paul Bastian, Christian Bormann, Brian Campbell, Andrii Deinega, Mike Jones, Oliver Terbu, Daniel Fett, and Giuseppe De Marco for their valuable feedback and contributions to this specification.
+We would like to thank Paul Bastian, Christian Bormann, Brian Campbell, Stefan Charsley, Andrii Deinega, Timo Glastra, Martijn Haring, Łukasz Jaromin, Mike Jones, Philipp Lehwalder, Oliver Terbu, Daniel Fett, Giuseppe De Marco, Joel Posti, and Andreea Prian for their valuable feedback and contributions to this specification.

 # Notices